 Predefined automatic delegations of tasks for any specific time period can be configured under the workflow section of user options (Tools > Options).
 Learn more about setting up Automatic Task Delegation.

-To delegate a task manually simply click the Delegate Task checkbox in the workflow task dialog and select a new participant from a list of users that have access to the document.
+To delegate a task manually simply right click on the document or a workflow task and select 'Delegates Task checkbox in the workflow task dialog and select a new participant from a list of users that have access to the document.
 Once the delegation is complete the delegated users will be notified of their new tasks.
 Note that the delegation option may not be available if it has been restricted by the workflow designer.

 If digital signature is required to complete the transition, following dialog will be displayed: